WebDevStudios/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 0.8.5 =
+* Fix issue with menu_postion being quoted in CPT get_code functionality.

+= 0.8.4 =
+* Fix issue with get code and post types/taxonomies that use a dash instead of underscore.
+Props Evan Mullins/circlecube.

+= 0.8.3 =
+* Dashicon support.
+FINALLY.
+REJOICE!

+= 0.8.2 =
+* Fixes with_front logic issue that was defaulting to true.

 = 0.8.1 =
 * Many bug fixes and admittedly some features.
 Fixes the Get Code functionality primarily.